 Can People Contact My Kid on Minecraft?

 The good news is that Minecraft lacks an in-game voice chat feature.
-So, not only strangers will have a harder time interacting with your child.
+So, strangers will have a harder time interacting with other players.
 Moreover, it is harder for predators to spot children on Minecraft servers.
 However, while the game lacks verbal communication features, your kid can still interact with others using the game’s text chat feature.
 Plus, strangers may ask your little one to join a voice call on external apps like Skype or Discord.
 Discord is a social platform primarily used for gaming purposes, and it is not appropriate for kids under 13.

 Can Minecraft Adversely Affect My Kid’s School Performance?